super7ramp/croiseur/crosswords-dictionary/crosswords-dictionary-hunspell-codec/doc/reference/0001-hunspell-format.md

 help for optimising programs reading/interpreting the file.)

 Each following line has the following format: `<base word>/<flag>`.
-A base word has a least one character.
+A base word has at least one character.
 A flag is exactly one character and cannot be "/".

 > Well... not exactly.
 Flags can be actually multi-characters.
 See FLAG option in affix file.